itsybitsyspyda/itsybitsyspyda/README.md

 💻 Skills & Interests

-🧱Building intelligent systems with HTML, CSS, JS, C and Java
+🧱Building intelligent systems with HTML, CSS, JS, C, Java and Python

 🎨Designing conversational AIs like Nova and Autumn